gevuong/Developer-Projects/ScoreboardApp/NOTES.md

 ### Notes
 * All React components, declared as a function or class, must act like pure functions with respect to their props.
-A "pure" function does not change their inputs, and always return same result for the same input.
+A "pure" function does not change its inputs, and always return same result for the same input.

 * A React component must return a single Virtual DOM element.
 This is why we wrap all other elements in a single <div> element.